AltaPay/sdk-java/readme.md

 ### 1.0.0

 - Supports API changes from 20210324
-- Added method to set "agreement_type" parameter for payment request
+- Add support to agreements using agreement_type

 ## How to build